alan-agius4/speedy-commit-msg-hook/README.md

 npm install @speedy/commit-msg-hook --save-dev
 ```

+Note: for Windows users, you might need to be install the package in `Administrator` mode as in Windows, As only users with `SeCreateSymbolicLinkPrivilege` can create `Symbolic Links` which is granted only to administrators by default.

 ## Rules

 The majority of the rules can be applied in any part of the configuration.